 - Weight: 320g (Black/White), 310g (Cherry Red/Steel Blue)

 - Included Accessories: Carrying case, User Manual

 - Frequency Response: 10 – 50kHz

 The thing to know about these bad boys is that they sound musical.
-For a closed back headphone, they have a pretty decent soundstage.
+For closed back headphones, they have a pretty decent soundstage.
 They sound like you’re right there in a live setting, and really excel with instruments and vocals especially.

-They’re unique in the fact that they are a planar magnetic headphone, but closed back and significantly lighter than say a HIFIMAN or Audeze model.
+They’re unique in the fact that they are planar magnetic headphones but closed back and significantly lighter than say a HIFIMAN or Audeze model.

 - Very durable.